craftweg/website/priv/posts/2019-03-15-xcodeproj.md

 ---
 title: Interacting with Xcode projects in Swift
-excerpt: This blog post is an introduction to the format of Xcode projects and xcodeproj, a Swift library that helps read and update Xcode projects in Swift.
+description: This blog post is an introduction to the format of Xcode projects and xcodeproj, a Swift library that helps read and update Xcode projects in Swift.
 The post contains a few hands-on examples for developers to experiment with the library.
 categories: [xcodeproj, swift, xcode, project]
 ---